-“Intentional interference with prospective economic relations” is a type of unfair business practice in California.
-It occurs when someone intentionally interferes with an established business relationship through unlawful or wrongful means (as compared to fair competitive practices).
+“Intentional interference with prospective economic relations” is a type of unfair business practice that occurs when someone intentionally interferes with an established business relationship through unlawful or wrongful means (as compared to fair competitive practices).

 California’s law against intentional interference with prospective economic relations” is also referred to sometimes as: